Westona railway station

-Westona railway station is a commuter railway station on the Werribee line, which is part of the Melbourne railway network.
+Westona station is a railway station operated by Metro Trains Melbourne on the Werribee line, part of the Melbourne rail network.
 It serves the western suburb of Altona, in Melbourne, Victoria, Australia.
 Westona station is a ground level unstaffed station, featuring an island platform.
 It opened on 21 January 1985.

 Westona is a crossing loop in the middle of a 10-kilometre-long section of single track between Altona Junction and Laverton.
 The direction in which trains cross at Westona is unusual for Melbourne, in that they pass each other on the right, rather than passing on the more common left.

 History

 In 1965, the Victorian Parliament passed the Altona Railway Extension Act, which authorised a 1 mi extension of the Altona railway, west to Maidstone Street.
 Despite a sign being erected on the future site of Westona station, proclaiming that a railway was to be built to there, nothing was done for almost two decades.

 Westona station opened on 21 January 1985, when the railway line from Altona was extended.
 After opening, the station was briefly the terminus of the line, with the up face of the island platform (Platform 1) only in use.
-On 14 April of that year, the track to Laverton was opened.
+During the time that Westona was the terminus, the Altona Loop operated under Staff and Ticket operations from Altona to Westona which meant that only one driver at a time could carry the token and travel on the section.
+On 14 April of that year, the track to Laverton was opened and three position signalling was commissioned between Altona Junction and Laverton, replacing staff and ticket and two position signalling between Altona Junction and Altona.
 The station was named by Joanna O'Connor, Alan Angus and Betty Angus, who won a council-run contest to find a name.
 Because the new station was west of Altona, they suggested Westona.

-In 1986, control of all signals and points was transferred to the Newport signal box, with the signal control panel moved to the relay room for maintenance purposes only.
+In 1986, control of all signals and points was transferred to the Newport signal box, with the signal control panel moved to the relay room for maintenance and emergency purposes only.